Cyrix

 Cyrix Corporation was a microprocessor developer that was founded in 1988 in Richardson, Texas, as a specialist supplier of floating point units for 286 and 386 microprocessors.
 The company was founded by Tom Brightman and Jerry Rogers.
+Jerry Rogers was also serving as the company Chief Executive Officer and president up until December 9, 1996, when he stepped down from this role, but remained on the Board of Directors.

 In 1992, Cyrix introduced its own i386 compatible processors, the 486SLC and 486DLC.
-These were higher performance than the Intel parts, but lower price.
+These had higher performance than the Intel parts, but a lower price.
 They were primarily marketed to users looking to upgrade existing machines.
 Their release sparked a lengthy series of lawsuits with Intel while their foundry partner IBM was releasing the same designs under their own branding.

 The combination of these events led Cyrix to begin losing money, and the company merged with National Semiconductor on 11 November 1997.
 National released Cyrix's latest designs under the MediaGX name and then an updated version as Geode in 1999.
 National sold the line to AMD in August 2003 where it was known as Geode.
 The line was discontinued in 2019.

 History

 At the end of March in 1992, the Cyrix Cx486SLC was released.
 It was a x86 microprocessor that was pin compatible with the 386SX and made for notebook computer applications.
-Following up shortly after in June of 1992, the Cx486DLC was released, a desktop version of the SLC that was pin-compatible with the 386DX.
+Following up shortly after in June 1992, the Cx486DLC was released, a desktop version of the SLC that was pin-compatible with the 386DX.

 Products

 Cyrix FasMath coprocessors

 The first Cyrix product for the personal computer market was a x87 compatible FPU coprocessor.
-The Cyrix FasMath 83D87 and 83S87 were introduced in November of 1989.
+The Cyrix FasMath 83D87 and 83S87 were introduced in November 1989.
 The 83D87 was pin compatible with the Intel 80387, while the 83S87 was pin compatible with the 80387SX.
 Both provided up to 50% more performance, and additionally they had lower power consumption when idle, due to a low power operation.
 Upon release the 83S87 cost $506 for a 16-MHz version and $556 for a 20-MHz version.
 The Cyrix FasMath 82S87, a 80287-compatible chip, was developed from the Cyrix 83D87 and has been available since 1991.